DisnakeDev/disnake/docs/api.rst

 .. function:: on_user_update(before, after)

-    Called when a :class:`User` updates their profile.
+    Called when a :class:`User` is updated.

-    This is called when one or more of the following things change:
+    This is called when one or more of the following things change, but is not limited to:

     - avatar
-    - username
     - discriminator
+    - name
+    - public_flags

     This requires :attr:`Intents.members` to be enabled.

-    :param before: The updated user's old info.
+    :param before: The user's old info.
     :type before: :class:`User`
-    :param after: The updated user's updated info.
+    :param after: The user's updated info.
     :type after: :class:`User`